Rodeo-09/Try-Django-1.10/README.md

 # Try Django 1.10

 Try Django 1.10 is an introduction to Django version 1.10 by creating a URL shortening service.
+It is the only practical based course which can help you to level up your skils.
 This series covers a variety of Django basics as well as Django 1.10 specific material.
 Created by Team CFE @ http://joincfe.com.

 The tutorial videos are available on our [YouTube channel](http://joincfe.com/youtube) and ad-free on [Coding for Entrepreneurs](http://joincfe.com/projects/).